KFBK-FM

-KFBK-FM (93.1 MHz) is a commercial radio station licensed to Pollock Pines, California and serving the Sacramento metropolitan area.
-It simulcasts KFBK (1530 AM).
-KFBK-AM-FM air a news-talk radio format and are owned by iHeartMedia.
-The studios and offices are on River Park Drive in North Sacramento, near the Arden Fair Mall.
+KFBK-FM (93.1 FM) is a commercial radio station licensed to Pollock Pines, California, United States, and serving the Sacramento metropolitan area.
+Owned by iHeartMedia, it carries a talk radio format simulcasting KFBK (1530 AM), with studios on River Park Drive in North Sacramento near the Arden Fair Mall.

-KFBK-FM has an effective radiated power (ERP) of 20,500 watts.
-The transmitter is on Grizzly Flat Road at Mehwald Lane in Sweeneys Crossing, an unincorporated community in El Dorado County.
-KFBK-FM formerly broadcast in the HD Radio hybrid format.
+KFBK-FM's transmitter is sited off on Grizzly Flat Road at Mehwald Lane in Sweeneys Crossing, an unincorporated community in El Dorado County.